• Skip to primary navigation

 • Preheat oven to 350°F.

-• Spread 1 tablespoon butter on bottom of slider rolls.
-Place on baking sheet lined with non-stick aluminum foil.
+• Spread 1 tablespoon of butter on the bottom of the slider rolls.
+Place on a baking sheet lined with non-stick aluminum foil.

-• Spread 2 tablespoons Russian Dressing on bottom half of slider buns (1 teaspoon per bun).
+• Spread 2 tablespoons of Russian Dressing on the bottom half of the slider buns (1 teaspoon per bun).

-• Place corned beef slices on top of Russian Dressing.
+• Place corned beef slices on top of the Russian Dressing.

 • Place Swiss cheese slices on top of corned beef.

-• Spread remaining Russian Dressing on top half of slider buns and place on sliders.
+• Spread the remaining Russian Dressing on the top half of the slider buns, then place on the sliders.

-• Melt remaining 1 tablespoon butter.
-Brush melted butter on top of slider buns.
+• Melt the remaining 1 tablespoon of butter.
+Brush melted butter on top of the slider buns.

-• Bake in preheated 350° F oven for 15 minutes until tops are golden brown and cheese is melted.
+• Bake in a preheated 350° F oven for 15 minutes, until the tops are golden brown and the cheese is melted.

 • Yield: 6 Easy Reuben Sliders.
 (See Tip 4)